LiGameAcademy/GodotSimpleInventory/addons/simple_inventory/README.md

 ## Overview

-GodotGear is a user-friendly inventory system plugin for Godot 4.x that provides a solid foundation for managing items, equipment, and inventory in your games.
+`SimpleInventory` is a user-friendly inventory system plugin for Godot 4.x that provides a solid foundation for managing items, equipment, and inventory in your games.
 It's designed to be both simple to use and flexible enough to adapt to various game genres.

 ## Features